CMPUT301F19T08/AliMama/doc/Product Backlog.md

 **US 04.02.01** Story Point: 1 risk Level: low
 - As a participant, I want to filter my mood history list to show only mood events with a particular emotional state.

-### In order to implement the above user stories:
+### Rationale
-- [ ] Requires an **Android Activity and its corresponding layout xml** which serves two purposes: Display Mood History of the Participant; Display Mood History of the Participants that the current participant follow.
+- Requires an **Android Activity and its corresponding layout xml** which serves two purposes: Display Mood History of the Participant; Display Mood History of the Participants that the current participant follow.
 #### Layout Design
-- [ ] The layout should be in a tabbed layout with the following two tab:
+- The layout should be in a tabbed layout with the following two tab:
-- [ ] **First tab** should contain a Recycler view which is used to display MoodEvent history of the current participant.
+- **First tab** should contain a Recycler view which is used to display MoodEvent history of the current participant.
-- [ ] A search bar above the Recycler View so that when participant enters, only the MoodEvent with emotionalState value same as the participant's inputs are left on the screen.
+- A search bar above the Recycler View so that when participant enters, only the MoodEvent with emotionalState value same as the participant's inputs are left on the screen.
-- [ ] A Floating Action button below the Reycler View which serves as a "Add MoodEvent" Button, when pressed, directs participant to Add/View/Edit MoodEvent Screen.
+- A Floating Action button below the Reycler View which serves as a "Add MoodEvent" Button, when pressed, directs participant to Add/View/Edit MoodEvent Screen.
-- [ ] Requires a Recycler View list item xml which displays minimum information(date, time, emotionalState.) of a MoodEvent, An edit button, when pressed redirects the current participant to  Add/View/Edit MoodEvent Screen.
+- Requires a Recycler View list item xml which displays minimum information(date, time, emotionalState.) of a MoodEvent, An edit button, when pressed redirects the current participant to  Add/View/Edit MoodEvent Screen.
 Also a delete button, when pressed deletes the MoodEvent from the current participant's MoodEvent history
-- [ ] **Second tab** should contain a Recycler View which is used to display MoodEvent history of the Friends of the current participant in read-only mode.
+- **Second tab** should contain a Recycler View which is used to display MoodEvent history of the Friends of the current participant in read-only mode.
-- [ ] Requires a Recycler View list item xml which displays minimum information(date, time, emotionalState.) of a MoodEvent.
+- Requires a Recycler View list item xml which displays minimum information(date, time, emotionalState.) of a MoodEvent.

 ## Add Friends & View Pending Friend Requests Screen ![#c5f015](https://placehold.it/15/c5f015/000000?text=+)